NIS2 & CER – Need for action for companies: Upgrade with modern access control

 In this article, you will find out why companies need to take action and how modern access control can optimize building security.

-With the new NIS2 Directive and the supplementary CER Regulation, the EU is significantly tightening the requirements for IT and physical security.
+With the new NIS2 Directive and the supplementary CER Regulation, the EU is significantly tightening the requirements for IT and physical security .
 Many companies are affected – often without realizing it.
 New requirements are emerging, particularly in the area of access control: Processes must be more transparent, systems must be more robust and access must be controlled in a more targeted manner.
 Acting now will not only protect buildings and employees, but also business processes and reputations.
+Contents

 What is NIS2 – and who does it affect?

-The NIS2 (Network and Information Security) Directive is the revised version of the original 2016 NIS Directive and aims to strengthen the cyber and physical resilience of critical facilities across Europe – organizations that are particularly important to the functioning of our society.
+The NIS2 (Network and Information Security) Directive is the revised version of the original NIS Directive from 2016.
+The aim is to strengthen the cyber and physical resilience of critical facilities across Europe – i.e. organizations that are particularly important for the functioning of our society.
+Companies from the following sectors are affected, among others

 • Energy